ubitux/archlinuxarm-orangepi_zero/README.md

 This will provide:

-- the ArchLinuxARM armv7 default rootfs (`ArchLinuxARM-armv7-latest.tar.gz`)
+- the ArchLinuxARM aarch64 default rootfs (`ArchLinuxARM-aarch64-latest.tar.gz`)
-- an u-boot image compiled for the OrangePi Zero (`u-boot-sunxi-with-spl.bin`)
+- an u-boot image compiled for the NanoPi Neo2 (`u-boot-sunxi-with-spl.bin`)
 - a boot script (`boot.scr`) to be copied in `/boot`